Towards Safe, Explainable, and Regulated Autonomous Driving

-Autonomous cars (also known as self-driving cars or driverless cars) are vehicles capable of perceiving their environment and making real-time driving decisions with the help of intelligent driving systems, without the involvement of humans.
-To capture the operational environment, autonomous vehicles leverage a variety of passive (e.g., collecting information from the surrounding without emitting a wave, such as visible spectrum cameras) and active (e.g., sending a wave and receiving a reflected signal from the objects, such as the LIDAR) sensors.
-Sensor devices detect changes in the environment and enable the driving system of the car to make real-time decisions on the captured information \cite{campbell2018sensor, yeong2021sensor}.
-Current autonomous vehicles deployed on real roads have different levels of automation.
-The SAE International (previously known as the Society of Automotive Engineers) have defined six different levels of autonomous driving based on the in-vehicle technologies and level of intelligent system, namely Level 0 - No automation, Level 1 - Driving assistance, Level 2 - Partial automation, Level 3 - Conditional automation, Level 4 - High automation, and Level 5 - Full automation \cite{Shuttleworth}.
-The increase of automation reinforces reliance on an intelligent driving system rather than a human driver, particularly in Level 3 and higher levels.
-However, such vehicles have recently caused several road accidents, cited above, that led to severe injuries or even loss of humans lives.
+Autonomous cars, also known as self-driving or driverless cars, are capable of perceiving their environment and making real-time driving decisions with the help of intelligent driving control systems.
+To capture the operational environment, autonomous vehicles leverage a variety of passive sensors (e.g., collecting information from the surrounding without emitting a wave, such as visible spectrum cameras) and active sensors (e.g., sending a wave and receiving a reflected signal from objects, such as lidar).
+Sensor devices detect changes in the environment and enable the driving system of the car to make real-time decisions on the captured information \citep{campbell2018sensor, yeong2021sensor}.
+Current autonomous vehicles deployed on real roads are classified as having different levels of automation.
+SAE International has defined six different levels of autonomous driving based on the expected in-vehicle technologies and level of intelligent system, namely Level 0 - No automation, Level 1 - Driving assistance, Level 2 - Partial automation, Level 3 - Conditional automation, Level 4 - High automation, and Level 5 - Full automation \citep{Shuttleworth}.
+The anticipated increase of automation levels escalates reliance on an intelligent driving system rather than a human driver, particularly in Level 3 and above.
+However, such vehicles, even at Level 3, have recently caused several road accidents, cited above, that have led to severe injuries or even loss of human lives.